-Optimising for an objective defined as weighted sum of multiple objectives of unknown weights can be difficult.
-Useful in multi task learning, for example, or in weighting regularisation in regression including neural nets.
+Optimising for an objective defined as a weighted sum of multiple objectives with unknown weights can be difficult.
+Useful in multi-task learning, for example, or in weighting regularisation in regression including neural nets.

 HT Cheng Soon Ong for pointing out Jonas Degrave and Ira Korshunova’s illustrated explanation of a tricky thing, Why machine learning algorithms are hard to tune (and the fix).
 His summary::